 While the last mile has always been a crucial component of the supply chain process, its significance has increased rapidly with the introduction of technology in the retail sector.
-The evolving market dynamics and changing consumer behavior have also majorly impacted last mile delivery operations.
+The evolving market dynamics and changing consumer behaviour have also majorly impacted last-mile delivery operations.

 With brands like Amazon offering same-day delivery, the demand for optimized last mile operations is at an all-time high.